apache/accumulo-website/_posts/blog/2019-09-17-erasure-coding.md

 Our read tests are not as dramatic as those in [EC Myths], but still looking good for EC.
 Here we show the results for reading back the 1TB file created in the write test using 16 Spark executors.
-In addition to the straight read tests, we also performed tests with 2 DataNodes disabled to simulate the performance hit in the event of failures which require data repair in the foreground.
+In addition to the straight read tests, we also performed tests with 2 DataNodes disabled to simulate the performance hit of failures which require data repair in the foreground.
 Finally, we tested the read performance after a background rebuild of the filesystem.
-We did this to see whether the foreground rebuild or simply the loss of 2 DataNodes was the major contributor to any performance degradation.
+We did this to see if the foreground rebuild or the loss of 2 DataNodes was the major contributor to any performance degradation.
 As can be seen, EC read performance is close to 2X faster than replication, even in the face of failures.

 |Encoding|32 nodes<br>no failures|30 nodes<br>with failures|30 nodes<br>no failures|